 Tips to avoid cyber-attack:

-Another vital tip that small and medium business should be aware of to combat cyber threat.
+Another vital tip that small and medium businesses should be aware of to combat cyber threats.
 All the staff members that have access to the company’s network should be given adequate training to help them be mindful of all the security policies.

 With more protocols being introduced every day regarding cybercriminals, the staff should be given regular updates.
 It would help them stay on the same page.
 Every staff member should be held accountable.
 You can do that by making them sign documents and understand the risks involved with carelessness.

-Changing your password is always a pain, especially when you must capitalise letters and add numbers.
+Changing your password is always a pain, especially when you must capitalize letters and add numbers.
 However, there is a lot of significance that lies in enforcing safe password practices.
-According to research conducted by Verizon 2016, it was highlighted that 63 per cent of the accidents related data breaches that took place were because of weak or stolen passwords or merely an ineffective cyber essentials tool.
+According to research conducted by Verizon 2016, it was highlighted that 63 percent of the accidents related to data breaches that took place was because of weak or stolen passwords or merely an ineffective cyber essentials tool.

 Therefore, corporations should highlight the importance of secure passwords and should provide active training sessions on this topic.
 It is recommended to use passwords that have uppercase letters too along with numbers and symbols.

 6. Back update regularly

 This is something most of the corporations fail to do.
 While being so involved in work, corporations often forget to back update automatically.
 This can prevent multiple attacks, even if you have taken care of many things.

 It is recommended to back up databases, electronic spreadsheets, financial files, human resource files, account data, etc. You can store them on the cloud in a location separate from your other content.
 It is also a good idea to keep a check on your backdate to ensure it is running correctly.

 Moreover, other tips include installing anti-malware software, cyber essentials certification and using multifactor identification.
 These tips will help avoid several cyber-attacks.